Welcome to Berean’s Local & Global Outreach!

 - Pray for Heart of the Leader plans for the Philippines.
 There will be 2 teaser events TASTE and SEE on November 1 in Cebu and November 5 in Manila.
 Pray for globalLead funding and the facilitator’s individual fundraising for this.

-- Pray for the planning stage for the 20th Anniversary Celebration of Southeast Asia in August 2019.
+- Pray for the planning stage of the 20th Anniversary Celebration of Southeast Asia in August 2019.
 Pray for a clear purpose, a Jesus-centered celebration, and reunion.

-- Continue to pray for our country, our President and this administration.
-Those who are affected by the successive typhoons and excessive rains, and those who were affected by bombings.
+- Continue to pray for our country, our president and this administration.

 NORTHWEST ASIA OFFICE

-- We praise God as we have trained 32 youth leaders in these 2 trainings.
+- We praise God as we have trained 95 youth leaders and leaders in these 2 trainings.

 - We praise God for giving safety to our trainers and participants for trainings.